 In-Kind - Contributions or assistance in a form other than money.
 Equipment, materials, or services of recognized value that are offered in lieu of cash.

 Invention - Any process, machine, manufacture, composition of matter, or design, or any new or useful improvement thereof, and any variety of plant which is or may be patentable under the patent laws of the United States.

-IRB (Institutional Review Board) - A faculty committee charged with reviewing and approving the use of human subjects in all research projects.
+IRB (Institutional Review Board) - A.k.a HSC (Human Subjects Committee) is a faculty committee charged with reviewing and approving the use of human subjects in all research projects.
 The IRB serves as an institutional compliance committee and is responsible for reviewing reported instances of regulatory noncompliance related to the use of human subjects in research.

 ISPO - FSU Information Security and Privacy Office

 Key Personnel - Personnel considered to be of primary importance to the successful conduct of a research project.
 The term usually applies to the senior members of the project staff; however, sponsors may have differing definitions of Key Personnel.

 LAR (Laboratory Animal Resources) - Responsible for care of all vertebrate animals used in teaching and research across the University.

 Line Item Budget - A budget that lists the cost of personnel participating in a project as well as itemizes the costs for all other budgeted categories such as travel, supplies, equipment, etc. Itemization may be required in varying degrees of detail.